How to Get Started with Travel Requests (For the Traveler)

 - User Defaults Tab: Check your EXPENSE DEFAULTS and EXPENSE TYPE DEFAULTS are appropriate for THIS travel request.

-- Bank Account Tab: Is the Bank Routing and Account Information where you want to reimbursement sent this time?
+- Bank Account Tab: Is the Bank Routing and Account Information accurate and where you want your reimbursement sent?

 - Does your display name at the top of the page appear correctly?
 If yes, no action is needed.
 If you have a "preferred name" and it is not showing, contact your Travel Coordinator.